Michael Elias Marmura: Life and career

-Michael Elias Marmura was born on November 11, 1929 in Jerusalem.
+Michael Elias Marmura was born on November 11, 1929, in Jerusalem, Mandatory Palestine.
 He completed his early education in Jerusalem, and after becoming well-versed in the literary tradition of his native Arabic, he moved to the United States to further his studies.
 He earned his undergraduate degree from the University of Wisconsin before attending graduate school at the University of Michigan.
 Marmura received his PhD in Islamic philosophy in 1959, under the direction of George Hourani, a well-known scholar of Islamic philosophy and theology.
 In the fall of 1959, he accepted a position at the University of Toronto's Department of Near Eastern Studies (later known as the Department of Middle East and Islamic Studies, and now known as the Department of Near and Middle Eastern Civilizations).
-He retired from the profession in 1995 after thirty-six years of teaching Islamic thought and Arabic literature at the University of Toronto, where he also served as Chair of the Department.
+He retired from the profession in 1995 after thirty-six years of teaching Islamic thought and Arabic literature at the University of Toronto, where he also served as chair of the department.